wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-coordinator-eugene-sale-c3zfts.md

 description: >-
   Join our dynamic team as a Sales Operations Coordinator in the vibrant city of Eugene, OR.
-This role offers the perfect opportunity for recent graduates or those with up to two years of experience to dive into the fast-paced world of MarTech.
-As a key member of our regional team, you'll collaborate with over ten professionals, leveraging cutting-edge marketing platforms and analytics tools.
+This role offers the perfect opportunity for recent graduates or those with up to two years of experience to dive into the fastpaced world of MarTech.
+As a key member of our regional team, you'll collaborate with over ten professionals, leveraging cuttingedge marketing platforms and analytics tools.
 With flexible hours and regular travel to nearby majo...
 location: 'Eugene, OR'
 team: Software